marsdrums/ReSTIR-reworking/The gi pass explained/1) RIS, reservois, and ReSTIR.md

 ![](./images/RIS2.png)

-where more samples are drawn where the function in high, fewer where it's low, none where it's zero.
+where more samples are drawn where the function is high, fewer where it's low, none where it's zero.
 But we know the led strip intensity because we're omniscent; what if we don't know anything about it but still need to find a PDF that matches the target function?
 This is how to do it with RIS:

 1) Start with a simple and uniform PDF.
 The goal is to turn this simple PDF into a more complex PDF that matches the target function.
 Start by generating uniformly distributed random samples from the simple PDF.
 Being uniform, the PDF from which we're drawing our samples has a weight of 1 everywhere.
 (Any initial PDF can be used; for the sake of simplicity, i'm using a uniform samples distribution in this example)